-The four buildings on this city block were redeveloped in the mid 19th Century and once housed a seed merchant company, a brass and iron founders and a Nonconformist chapel.
+The five buildings on this city block were redeveloped in the mid 19th Century and once housed a seed merchant company, a brass and iron founders and a Nonconformist chapel.
 After suffering significant damage in the Blitz, the buildings were rebuilt and extended over the years.
 The layered architecture of the site embodies the lively history of Covent Garden and our designs draw heavily on their original uses.

 We have taken a rigorous approach to the ambitious unification and extension of the four historic buildings.
 A great deal of thought and expertise has gone into the detailing and coordination of this ‘cut and carve’ refurbishment.